How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Journal or create voice records of them.
 Save key texts and emails confirming what really happened so you may maintain control over your reality.
 Re-read (or listen) to the recordings when you become confused or begin to doubt yourself.

-This will help to validate you, strengthen your self-confidence and remind you of the truth.
+This will help to validate you, strengthen your self-confidence, and remind you of the truth.

 Don’t Wait to be Validated

-Remember that the abuser is unlikely to come around and validate your experiences or feelings so don’t rely on or wait for them to do so.
+The abuser is unlikely to come around and validate your experiences or feelings so don’t rely on or wait for them to do so.

-Although we all desire and appreciate being validated, it’s healthy for you to remain firm in your own experiences and feelings without the need for validation from others.
-That said, the value of having a healthy support system to validate your experiences during this challenging time cannot be overstated.
+Although we all desire and appreciate validation, it’s healthy to remain firm in your own experiences and feelings without the need for validation from others.

 And remember, when you are really struggling, your true friends will not complain when you seek support should you doubt reality or if you see how the gaslighting continues no matter what you try.